Etimo/photo-garden/README.md

 ## Building

-Run `./docker-build.sh` to build and `docker load` the images, and then run `docker-compose up` to start everything.
+Run `./docker-build.sh` to build and `docker load` the images, and then run `docker-compopse up --detach db && docker-compose up` to start everything.

 ## Caching